Civlac/SRWLED-Wiki/Compiling-Sound-Reactive-WLED.md

 We were previously compiling with one of the v2 options.
 This appears to have cleared the issue for us, but more testing is required.

+We may have to abandon the WeMOS D1 Mini, but we're doing our best to keep it alive.

 **Side note:** Andrew has about 40 D1 Mini's, so he defintely has some skin in the ESP8266 game.

 ## ESP32